I can ping a computer but cannot remote desktop

 Step 2.
 On your local computer, go to "Device", locate the destination PC and click it.
 Then, click "One-click control" and you can take full control of the computer right now.

 Then, you can see the desktop and apps on the destination computer and take operations as if you were sitting in front of it without physical presence.

 Wrap things up

 It’s rather frustrating if you find that you can ping but cannot remote desktop.
 If so, you can take on ore more of the seven solutions to repair RDP, which can be time-consuming.
-Or you can turn to a free & secure remote access software for Windows, AnyViewer, which offers you a better experience.
+Or you can turn to a free & secure remote access software for Windows, AnyViewer to access your computer without obstacles.